CodeYourFuture/syllabus-archive/node-db/week-16/feedback-notes.md

 [] - Add more exercises and/or stretch goals - it was very commond for students finish quickly and wait for the others to finish as well.

 [] - Make sure there are no commas at the end of any of the create statements.
+XXX

 [] - Make sure we always use number - not real - as type for floating point values.
+N/A

 [] - Add brief review and check of the PRAGMA for forreing keys setting, before we start foreign keys exercises.
+N/A

 [] - Change the `<replace with actual id>` with an actual id, even if its mocked.
+XXX

 -- Add stretch goals to this lesson.